 If you decide you can’t afford to maintain your coverage this year, you should contact the Marketplace Call Center (HealthCare.gov) at 1-800-318-2596 (TTY: 1-855-889-4325) as soon as possible to terminate your coverage and if applicable, stop receipt of any premium tax credits.
 You should also contact your health insurance company to ensure your health plan is terminated.
 Make sure to document the dates of your contacts with the marketplace and the insurer.

-Recent federal guidance allows insurers to extend the grace period an additional sixty days to consumers who are receiving premium tax credits, if requested or directed to do so by state authorities.
+Recent federal guidance allows insurers to extend the grace period for consumers who are receiving premium tax credits, if requested or directed to do so by state authorities.
 If, due to a natural disaster in your area, you are uninsured for an extended period of time in 2018, you could qualify for an exemption from the ACA’s individual mandate penalty.
 For more information on how to request such an exemption, see this FAQ.